 - create a sustainable routine - if 5:30am swim doesn't feel like THE thing right now, why not 6:30am? or 7am? or doing only 1 5:30am practice instead of 3?

 - resist the urge to drink late afternoon coffee even though it seems like the middle of the night

-- eat vegetables and drink water, even though mac'n cheese is divine and even though water can be cold
+- eat vegetables and drink water, even though mac'n cheese is divine and even though water can be cold and boring

-- getting outside during my workday
+- get outside during my workday

 and now I'm considering what would make a difference to ME specifically

 - The buddy system.
 There are workouts where I crave to be alone and right now meeting a friend at the pool or at a class even if we're doing different workouts has been awesome

 - stretching and restorative yoga.
 It feels nice and I notice the moment it gets cold out, I clench my muscles.
 This is helping me re-freaking-lax.

 - Buying new things (this isn't exactly a cost effective choice so I get new things as a reward for doing something like stretching or going to the gym, or hitting watt targets in a cycling session):